 Luckily, we’ve done the heavy lifting for you.
 To remove your private information, head to the Information Removal page:

 Notice that it asks for a record ID.
 You don’t have to provide it — and we recommend not doing so since you’d have to search through the website to find it.
 Do that, and you run the risk of clicking a shady link.

 Just enter your first name, last name and email.
 You also must enter a reason for deleting your data — as if it weren’t obvious enough.
 Type something like, “I want it removed for the sake of privacy.”

 Next, hit Request Removal to complete the process.

 Once that’s done, you should see this page.
 In around a day, the email you provided should get an update.
 Once People By Name gets back to you, saying your information is removed, you can breathe a sigh of relief!

 That was easy!
 Here are a few other invasive people search sites you should also know about.
-We’ve got all the steps you need to take to scrub yourself from these privacy-invading websites.
+We’ve got all the steps you need to scrub yourself from these privacy-invading websites.

 Opt-out Tuesday: How to remove yourself from BeenVerified